 Carbon monoxide, the poisonous, colorless, odorless and tasteless gas responsible for more than 20,000 visits to the emergency room every year, can pose a danger from unforeseen sources in your home, including fireplaces.

 Service Experts’ ACE-certified technicians have received specialized training in identifying a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
-A properly running furnace should not generate significant levels of carbon monoxide.
-The technician will then warn the customers of the dangers associated with the failed part and give professional consultation regarding next steps.
+A properly operating furnace should not generate significant levels of carbon monoxide.
+The technician will then warn the customers of the dangers associated with the failed part and offer professional advice regarding next steps.

-While it may end up making sense to replace the furnace as opposed to only the heat exchanger, that is not always the case.
+While it may end up making sense to replace the furnace instead of only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
-Our technicians will help you understand the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.
+Our technicians will help you investigate the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.

-Service Experts Heating & Air Conditioning suggests changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors each month to make sure the batteries and alarm are working effectively.
+Roland J. Down Service Experts recommends changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors monthly to make sure the batteries and alarm are working efficiently.
 And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Roland J. Down Service Experts today at 518-417-2938 or schedule an appointment online
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Roland J. Down Service Experts today at 518-417-2938 or schedule an appointment online.